Lowestoft North railway station

-Lowestoft North railway station was in Lowestoft, England.
-It closed in 1970.
+Lowestoft North was a railway station in Lowestoft, Suffolk, England.
+It was a stop on the Yarmouth-Lowestoft line, which closed in 1970.
 The station was located just to the east of the A12, opposite the Denes High School; a site which is now occupied by Beeching Drive.

 History

 Lowestoft North was opened on 10 July 1903 by the Norfolk and Suffolk Joint Railway as part of its line from Yarmouth to Lowestoft.
 As the last Norfolk & Suffolk station on the line, it was situated 10 mi 11 chain from Yarmouth Beach railway station.
 The station covered a large area and was provided with two long platforms lit by electric lamps in anticipation of large numbers of passengers.
 The station was located immediately to the north of the Yarmouth Road and comprised imposing station buildings on either side of the tracks, which were connected by a footbridge.
 On the Down side, there was a spacious goods yard with a weighing machine and cattle pens.
 The station remained little changed during its lifetime.

-Before the line that served this station was built, it was intended for the line to branch off just to the south of Lowestoft North Station to a terminus station called Lowestoft Beach, on the Denes, because the owning company could not obtain powers to take the line into Lowestoft Central Station (then just called Lowestoft Station).
-This was resolved and the proposed Lowestoft Beach terminus and branch was never built.
+Before the line that served this station was built, it was intended for the line to branch off just to the south of Lowestoft North Station to a terminus station called Lowestoft Beach, on the Denes, because the owning company could not obtain powers to take the line into Lowestoft Central station (then just called Lowestoft).
+This was resolved, but the proposed Lowestoft Beach terminus and branch was never built.

 The station became an important coal depot with the line dealing with 20,000 tons of coal a year.
 It was also a popular location for the movement of troops by the military which had camps nearby on the North Denes and on what is now Corton Road playing field.
 The March 1908 timetable shows three weekday afternoon/evening services from Lowestoft North to Yarmouth Beach; the journey time was 26 minutes.
-The first service departed at 1317, arriving at Yarmouth Beach at 1343, then proceeding via North Walsham Town (1454), Melton Constable (1530), South Lynn (1656), Holbeach (1734), Bourne (1802) and terminating at Saxby (1845).
+The first service departed at 1317, arriving at Yarmouth Beach at 1343; it then proceeded via North Walsham Town (1454), Melton Constable (1530), South Lynn (1656), Holbeach (1734), Bourne (1802) and terminating at Saxby (1845).

 The development of holiday camps along the Suffolk coast from the 1930s onwards brought lengthy trains to the Yarmouth-Lowestoft line.
 In the 1950s, The Easterling departed from Liverpool Street at 1500 on summer Saturdays, travelling to Yarmouth South Town via Gorleston-on-Sea and Lowestoft North, its first stop being at Lowestoft Central where it reversed.
-Each Saturday during the summer of 1957 the local passenger service was supplemented by two trains to Liverpool Street and four trains bringing passengers in the opposite direction.
+Each Saturday during the summer of 1957, the local passenger service was supplemented by two trains to Liverpool Street and four trains bringing passengers in the opposite direction.
 There was also a service in each direction to Derby and Leicester, plus a through train to York.
 The station was host to a LNER camping coach from 1935 to 1939.
 A camping coach was positioned here by the Eastern Region from 1952 to 1965, from 1961 the coach was a Pullman camping coach; they were used as accommodation for holidaymakers.